João Teixeira de Faria

-João Teixeira de Faria (born 24 June 1942), known also as João de Deus (John of God), is a Brazilian is a self-proclaimed medium and psychic surgeon.
-He was based in Abadiânia, where he ran a "spiritual healing center" called the Casa de Dom Inácio de Loyola.
-He received media coverage on CNN, ABC News, and The Oprah Winfrey Show.
-James Randi and Joe Nickell exposed his healing procedures as nothing more than carnival tricks, and there is no evidence that the benefits that have been reported by patients are anything more than placebo effects.
+João Teixeira de Faria (born 24 June 1942), known also as João de Deus (John of God), is a Brazilian self-proclaimed medium, and self-proclaimed psychic surgeon.
+He was based in Abadiânia, Brazil, where he ran a spiritual healing center called the Casa de Dom Inácio de Loyola.
+He received media coverage on CNN, ABC News, and personally from The Oprah Winfrey Show.
+However, James Randi and Joe Nickell exposed his healing procedures as nothing more than carnival tricks, and there is no evidence that the benefits reported by patients are anything more than placebo effects.

 In 2018, after over 600 accusations of sexual abuse, Faria turned himself in to police.
-In December 2019, he was sentenced to 19 years and four months for the rapes of four women.
-On 20 January 2020, 40 years were added to his prison time for the rape of five additional women.
-The sentences add up to 63 years and 4 months.
+In the following years, he was found guilty of a number of different crimes, including illegal firearm possession and statutory rape.
+The sentences add up to 489 years and 4 months in prison.